ParkinsonLab/Architect/README.md

 ## d.
 Architect prerequisites

 The following tools (version indicated in brackets) have been used to run Architect.
-Installation of all enzyme annotation tools is recommended, and can be effectuated by running `downloader_of_tools.py`.
+Installation of all enzyme annotation tools is recommended, and is effectuated by running `downloader_of_tools.py`.

-* BLAST+
+* BLAST+ (v2.7.1)
 * BLAST (v2.2.26)
 * EMBOSS (v6.6.0)
 * CatFam